lilaspourpre/acl-2020/_pages/home.md

 {: .notice--info}

 **Dec 4, 2019**.
 Checkout the new [blog post](/blog/remote-presentations) on remote presentation policy at ACL this year!
 {: .notice--info}

-**Dec 3, 2019**.
-It is only six days to the paper deadline!
-Checkout the new [PC blog post](/blog/six-days-before-deadline) addressing some last minute questions about the Global Profile and Author/Reviewer form!
-{: .notice--info}

 <div class="text-center">